Stronger Together: Beth and Gina Donahue's Fitness Journey as a Mother-Daughter duo

 “It’s a very warm and centered feeling to know it’s something we can share together,” said Gina.
 “It’s just something we can enjoy together and make an impact together and that’s a very special thing.”

 Gina has turned fitness from a personal hobby into a community-wide initiative, beginning with her daughter Beth and extending it to the entire Special Olympics Massachusetts community.
-And thanks to partners like Pont32Health, Special Olympics Massachusetts can offer fitness opportunities to athletes with and without intellectual disabilities like the ones provided by Beth and Gina.
+And thanks to partners like Pont32Health, a Point32Health Company, Special Olympics Massachusetts can offer fitness opportunities to athletes with and without intellectual disabilities like the ones provided by Beth and Gina.

-Inclusive health content is sponsored by Tufts Health Plan a Point32Health company, the Official Health Insurance Partner of Special Olympics Massachusetts.
+Inclusive health content is sponsored by Tufts Health Plan, the Official Health Insurance Partner of Special Olympics Massachusetts.
 Tufts Health Plan and Special Olympics Massachusetts are dedicated to promoting healthy lifestyles through resources that support individuals with and without intellectual disabilities.
-To learn more, head to tuftshealthplan.com
+To learn more about Tufts Health One Care, a health plan for those with disabilities who have Medicare and Medicaid, visit TuftsHealthPlan.com/SOMA

 label